opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

     in the same position in the ``sample`` vector.
 If there are no missing values in the feature vector, an empty matrix can be passed instead of the missing mask.

-   :param weak_responses: Matrix used to obtain predictions of all the trees.
+   :param weakResponses: Matrix used to obtain predictions of all the trees.
     The matrix has :math:`K` rows,
     where :math:`K` is the count of output classes (1 for the regression case).
     The matrix has as many columns as the ``slice`` length.